Political storms threaten Europe's offshore wind goals

 "If Osborne says 'I'm not sure we should be spending money on renewables, I think gas maybe is more interesting', I can guarantee I will get a call from RWE AG saying 'are you doing the right thing?'"
 RWE Innogy's Chief Operating Officer Paul Coffey told reporters.

-As the renewable arm of German utility RWE (RWEG.DE), RWE Innogy has invested billions of euros in offshore wind in Britain and Germany.
+As the renewable arm of German utility RWE, RWE Innogy has invested billions of euros in offshore wind in Britain and Germany.

 Assessments of the cost of building an offshore wind project vary enormously, but, even though costs have fallen, investments needed are roughly double those of gas-fired power plants.